nextcloud/documentation/admin_manual/configuration/configuration-antivirus.rst

 .. figure:: ../images/antivirus-daemon-socket.png

-When you are satisfied with how ClamAV is operating, you might want to go back and change all of your logging to lower levels.
+When you are satisfied with how ClamAV is operating, you might want to go back and change all of your logging to less verbose levels.